Welcome to the most complete guide to going solar in 2022.

 Power through the night.

 The first major benefit of a solar battery is freedom from your utility company.
+While you can’t have complete independence since you’ll still be grid-tied (as we explained earlier), you can have more freedom and flexibility than your utility company can offer you.
 That means whatever solar energy your panels produce can be stored instead of sent back to the grid.
 Remember how we said the electricity you produce is 2-3 times more valuable?
 Well, now you can keep it all!
+Use it at night, during outages, or when the sun isn’t shining as much.

 Avoid surging electric prices.